Links for Activity Files

 - Choose “Make a Padlet.”
 From the options select “Wall.”

-- In the section for title, write the following question: Which was the Supreme Court’s Majority Opinion (A or B)?
-What rationale did the Court provide for its decision?
+- In the section for title, write the following question: How do you think the Supreme Court Ruled in this case?
+What rationale will the Court provide for its decision?

 - In the upper right-hand corner, go to settings and make adjustments to the background, font and other features, including content filtering (which is recommended).
 Save your changes.

 - In the upper right-hand corner, choose share.
-Select a method to share, perhaps via Google Classroom, via email, or via embedded URL.
+Select a method to share, perhaps via Google Classroom, email, or embedded URL.
 Follow procedures for sharing.

-Socrative: After completing the Unmarked Opinions activity, use Socrative to collect students’ predictions about the decision in the case.
+Socrative: After completing the Classifying Arguments activity, use Socrative to collect students’ predictions about the decision in the case.
 Prior to the lesson, the instructor should do the following:

 - Set up an account on Socrative.

 - Under “Quick Question,” choose “Short Answer.”
-In the space for “Optional Question” write this: Which was the Supreme Court’s Majority Opinion (A or B)?
-What rationale did the Court provide for its decision?
+In the space for “Optional Question” write this: How do you think the Supreme Court will rule in this case?
+What rationale will the Court provide for its decision?

 - After students have read the case summary, login to Socrative and share your room name with students.
 Ask them to login and enter your room name.